industrial-edge/iot-gateway/README.md

 # IoT gateway

-Using the IE system apps to preprocess PLC data and push it to the cloud
+Using the Industrial Edge system apps to preprocess PLC data and push it to the cloud

 - [IoT gateway](#iot-gateway)
   - [Description](#description)